HOTELS Ten Thousand Waves - A Japanese Mountain Spa Transplanted to the New Mexico Desert

 Bessou means "holiday house" in Japanese, which tracks for what is essentially a small luxury apartment.
 You get a separate bedroom with a king bed by Sachi Organics and a traditional tokonoma picture recess, plus a living area with a queen sofa bed, a giant bathroom with dual rain shower heads, and a private deck overlooking a meadow.
 The bathroom alone is enormous.

 A glass-front wood-burning stove provides warmth and atmosphere.
 The kitchenette includes a sink, microwave, and fridge.
-There's a smart TV, radiant floor heating beneath natural fiber rugs, and Japanese cabinetry stocked with a French drip coffee maker, grinder, beans, and tea supplies.
+There's a smart TV, radiant floor heating beneath natural fiber rugs, and Japanese cabinetry stocked with a Keurig machine and coffee and tea supplies.
 The room is accessible and connects via walkway to another unit called Half Moon, making it suitable for groups.

 Like all rooms here, you enter through your own courtyard, reinforcing the sense of a Japanese village rather than standard hotel corridors.
 Organic bedding, throws and pillows with Japanese designs, and the ever-present yukata robes complete the aesthetic.
 The level of finish and detailing is noticeably high – this is the top tier of accommodation at the property.